dbinczyk-developx/Katamarans-KataFall2024/README.md

 Discrimination in the recruitment process remains a significant challenge globally.
-Studies reveal that individuals from marginalized groups, including those with disabilities, women, ethnic minorities, and members of the LGBTQ+ community, face a range of barriers in securing employment.
+Studies reveal that individuals from marginalized groups, including those with disabilities, women, ethnic minorities, and members of the LGBTQ+ community, face a range of barriers in securing employment process.
 For example:

 - research from Harvard Business School indicates that ethnic **minorities are 24% less likely to receive a callback** for an interview compared to equally qualified white applicants [^1].
-- Additionally, a report from Pew Research center found that **42% women experience workplace discrimination** [^2].
+- Additionally, a report from the Pew Research Center found that **42% of women experience workplace discrimination** [^2].

 Traditional hiring systems continue to foster unconscious bias, often preventing diverse talent from receiving fair